 The Most Prolific Lightning Storms On Earth Occur Where?

->

-> In the country of Venezuela, at the mouth of the Catatumbo River, there is a phenomenon which layman and meteorologist alike have called the greatest light show on Earth.
+In the country of Venezuela, where the Catatumbo River meets Lake Maracaibo, there is a phenomenon which layman and meteorologists alike have called the greatest light show on Earth.

->

-> There, thanks to a combination of heat, moisture, swamp gas and oil deposits, you’ll find one of the most electrically active places on Earth.
-140 – 160 nights out of the year lightning streaks across the sky almost continually all night–on particularly active nights, lighting occurs up to 280 times per hour.
-The earliest record of the lightning in the area is from a poem written at the end of the 16th century, but presumably the conditions that produced the lightning then (and now) existed long before people were recording it in writing.
+There you’ll find one of the most electrically active places on Earth.
+Approximately 300 nights out of the year, lightning streaks across the sky almost continually all night, with lightning flashes occurring over 500 times per square mile per year.
+The earliest record of the lightning in the area is from a poem written at the end of the 16th century, but presumably, the conditions that produced the lightning then (and now) existed long before people were recording it in writing.

 While numerous explanations for the phenomenon have been proposed over the years, the best current explanation is that a low-level jet stream transports moisture-rich air from the Caribbean Sea to Lake Maracaibo where it slams into the mountain ridges cupping three sides of the lake.
 With nowhere to go, it rises rapidly, creating ideal conditions for a storm.
 So ideal, they happen like clockwork night after night.